trailofbits/sinter/README.md

 Sinter only supports **BINARY** rules for now, using either **ALLOWLIST** or **DENYLIST** policies.
 The code directory hash value can be taken from the `codesign` tool output (example: `codesign -dvvv /Applications/CMake.app`).
 Note that even though the CLI tools can acquire the full SHA256 hash, the Kernel/EndpointSecurity API is limited to the first 20 bytes.

+## Building from Source

+Building Sinter requires certain code-signing certificates and entitlements that Apple must grant your organization.
+However, Sinter can still be built from source and run locally on a test system with SIP disabled.
+For instructions, see the [Sinter wiki](https://github.com/trailofbits/sinter/wiki).

 ## License

 Sinter is licensed and distributed under the AGPLv3 license.
 [Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.